Hunyadi defeated two Ottoman armies, 1442

 The Ottoman vanguard who had been raiding in the Temes area was wiped out easily as they were cut off from the main army.

-Hunyadi János was praying and reorganizing his troops for three days, then he set out again to Wallachia where he replaced Vlad Dracul II with Voivode Dan because Vlad Dracul II had been accused of plotting with the Turks.
+Hunyadi János was praying and reorganized his troops for three days, then he set out again to Wallachia where he replaced Vlad Dracul II with Voivode Dan because Vlad Dracul II had been accused of plotting with the Turks.
 He was said to have been a talented military leader but the world remembers rather his son, unfortunately.
 As for his name, Dracul: he was named so because King Zsigmond had invited him into the Order of the Dragon in 1431.

-Vlad Dracul’s son, Vlad Tepes became the inspiration of future vampires – is a dividing person, some of my Romanian friends consider him a hero against the Ottomans while others say he was cruel even with his own people.
+Vlad Dracul’s son, Vlad Tepes became the inspiration of future vampires – is a dividing person, some of my Romanian friends consider him a hero against the Ottomans while others say he was cruel even to his own people.